GSEHD offers the following global academic programs for students with a variety of backgrounds and interests:

 District of Columbia Public Schools' Office of Global Education

-As the lead research consultant for the District of Columbia Public Schools’ Global Education, Dr. Laura Engel and her team evaluate the impact of the new study abroad initiative, which has sent over 900 eighth and eleventh grade students and educators on fully-funded short term study abroad opportunities since 2016.
+As the lead research consultant for the District of Columbia Public Schools’ Global Education, Dr. Laura Engel and her team evaluate the impact of the study abroad initiative, which has sent over 900 eighth and eleventh grade students and educators on fully-funded short term study abroad opportunities since 2016.

 Lahore College for Women University, Pakistan